magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_living-in-the-world-with-dhamma.md

 endlessly behind you.
 As long as you follow the world there is no stopping, no rest.
 If you simply stop following it, the cart comes to rest, the wheels no longer turn.
 Following the world turns the wheels ceaselessly.
-Creating bad is like this.
+Creating bad kamma is like this.
 As long as you follow the old ways, there is no stopping.
 If you stop, there is stopping.
 This is how we practise the Dhamma.

 [^1]: Considered a delicacy in some parts of Thailand.